pdsink/pdsink/docs/README.md

 **Logger priority and stack size**

 This library uses `jetlog`, specifically optimized for fast writes from any context, including interrupts.
-Log reading and output to console happen in a background thread, to avoid blocking of important tasks.
+Log reading and output to the console happen in a background thread, to avoid blocking important tasks.

-In very specific cases, if you suspect a PD thread crash that blocks low priority tasks, increase logger priority to the same as PD priority.
-This will cause the log reader to continue doing its job and show you all log buffer content before the crash happened.
+In very specific cases, if you suspect a PD thread crash that blocks low priority tasks, increase the logger priority to the same as the PD priority.
+This will allow the log reader to continue doing its job and show you all log buffer content before the crash happened.

 Recommended: set the log-writer record size to 256 bytes, and have an extra 512 bytes of stack in all places where the log writer is invoked.
 The